EloySchultz/2023-Beun-LANCo/README.md

 # 6 Switch stuff
 The switches hang between the tables on two wooden beams.
 These beams are in a bag that is separated from the crew-area beams.
 They are approx 25 cm in length and have a hole where a 3.5 mm 30mm screw goes.
 One screw per rack ear is enough.
 Perhaps in next years we want slightly thinner screws (like 3mm), because I recall one of the network guys saying that the big screws may damage the racke ears a bit.
 Check thius with the network guys.

+# Misc. notes for TesLAN 7+
+Some notes:
+- Check ledbeam 4.
+It was not working properly during the 6th TesLAN and I don't know why.
+I think that the data line might be shorted to ground or to VCC, but I did not manage to fix this during the TesLAN 6.
+- Remove labels from seinpalen and put them higher up the seinpaal.
+They are currently at the bottom of each sein, but this area will get covered with tape during assembly.
+- Seinpaal 8 has a new pro-mini that has a reversed serial interface!
+This means that you need to connect the arduino to the FTDI programmer upside down!
+- If seinpaal uses mains cable for power:  blue is GND and brown is VCC.
+Most of them have a label on them that specifies this.